 1. Get a Guarantor

-A parent or spouse with good credit standing can improve your application and perhaps even secure better loan agreement.
-You might also consider a solid reference from your employer to give you a leg up for your application.
+A parent or spouse with good credit standing can improve your application and perhaps even secure better loan terms.
 If you’re running your own business, try to get a recommendation letter from reputable creditors who are willing to help you.

 2. Choose Your Lenders Carefully